 If you’re keen on remaining friends with your travelling companions after your trip, we recommend installing Splittr to track expenses.
 These apps are also important if you need to track expenses following an insurance incident.

-There are a multitude of apps out there that you can use when planning and embarking on a trip, and many of them are free.
-What we love is the fact that the apps we’ve chosen here have real use well beyond the curiosity factor that causes many apps to fall out of favour so fast.
+There is a multitude of apps out there that you can use when planning and embarking on a trip, and many of them are free.
+What we love is the fact that the apps we've chosen here have real use well beyond the curiosity factor that causes many apps to fall out of favour so fast.

-Do you have any ‘must have’ travel apps that you use?
+Do you have any ‘must-have' travel apps that you use?
 Let us know in the comments!